7 days, 6 nights

 Self-guided

-Experience the magic of southern Spain on two wheels as you cycle from the dazzling Atlantic coast to the heart of Andalusian culture in Seville.
-This unforgettable journey begins in the coastal town of Puerto de Santa María and unfolds through a tapestry of natural parks, wetlands, and whitewashed villages.
-You’ll ride along peaceful bike paths and quiet country roads, tracing the route of the Guadalquivir River as it weaves through pine forests, fertile farmland, and centuries of cultural heritage.
+Experience the magic of southern Spain on two wheels as you cycle from the heart of Andalusian culture in Seville to the stunning Atlantic coast.
+This unforgettable journey begins in Seville and takes you through a patchwork of nature parks, wetlands and whitewashed villages.
+You will cycle along quiet cycle paths, secondary roads and country lanes, following the route of the Guadalquivir River as it winds its way through pine forests, fertile farmland and centuries-old cultural heritage.

-This self-guided tour offers the perfect blend of gentle cycling, rich history, and culinary indulgence.
-Stroll the ancient streets of Cádiz—one of the oldest cities in Europe—sip Manzanilla wine in Sanlúcar de Barrameda, and savor tapas under the sun in quaint plazas.
-As you leave the marshes and head inland, Andalusia reveals its rural soul before you reach Seville, a city bursting with life, music, and architectural splendor.
+This self-guided tour offers the perfect blend of leisurely cycling, rich history and culinary delights.
+Stroll through the ancient streets of Cádiz, one of Europe’s oldest cities, sample Manzanilla wine and enjoy tapas in the sun on picturesque squares.
+As you leave Seville behind and head inland, Andalusia reveals its rural character and architectural splendour.

 .